CrystalFerrai/ValheimMods/Sated/package/README.md

 3. Run the game once, then close it and edit the generated cfg file in ``[GameDirectory]\Bepinex\config`` if you want to customize anything.

 ## Changelog
+1.1.4

+* Fixed some errors in total health and stamina calculations.

 1.1.3

 * Removed the food timer bar feature because it breaks the UI after the latest game update.